slviajero/tinybasic/MANUAL.md

 ### SLEEP

 SLEEP n enters sleep mode.
-This is only implemented on ESP right now. n is the time in milliseconds.
+This is only implemented on ESPs and SAMD right now. n is the time in milliseconds.
 For ESP8266 the wiring for sleep mode has to be right.
 ESP32 can awake from SLEEP without additional wiring.
+ESPs restart after wakeup.
+An autorun program is needed for this.
+Once the restart happens, the program starts from the beginning.
+Reentry has to be handled in the program.
+On Arduino SAMD the interpreter uses the low power library.
+The program resumes after the sleep command.
+Sleep is experimental right now.